 I have shared my favorite Benjamin Moore paint colors here, but I thought I’d share my favorite Sherwin Williams paint colors, since I know I’m not the only paint geek out there. 😉 I always follow paint color trends, and while I may not always agree with the direction they’re going, I can share my favorites with you.
 I have incorporated some of these colors in my own home, and have admired some of them from afar or have used them on client projects.

 Many of these fall under the umbrella of Sherwin Williams’ most popular paint colors, but all opinions are my own.
 Either way, I think you’ll appreciate them as much as I do, because I know choosing a paint color, or a full color palette can be daunting.
 All of these shades to be neutrals in their own right.
 Color can be neutral!
 And as a cabinet painter, I would consider any of these colors for kitchen cabinetry, as they’re all quite versatile.

 You all know my affinity for all things navy, so I’m guessing it’s no surprise that Naval is on my list of favorites from Sherwin Williams.
-I have looked at Hale Navy as an alternative, but have found myself leaning towards Naval, since it’s a much more saturated, indigo blue.
-Beautiful!
+Hale Navy is another popular navy, but I find Naval to be more saturated with more depth as a result.
+I used it in my laundry room – it’s beautiful!

 Seeing it on cabinets gets me even more excited to paint them for a homeowner.